HaitaoMao/HaitaoMao.github.io/pages/Me.md

 layout: single
 ---
 I am current a final-year undergraduate student of Elite Program, Software Academy at [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/).
-I come from the Northeast of China, Heilongjiang, Daqing oil field.
+I come from the Northeast of China, Heilongjiang, Daqing.
-I have won **The best short paper award in CIKM2021** as the first author (My first paper in the undergraduate year).
+I have won **The best short paper award in CIKM2021** as the first author.
 I am also an incoming PhD student of Michigan State University supervised by [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html)

-My current research interests lies primarily in understanding the blackbox of DNN especially the mechanism of GNN.
-Revolving on this ultimate goal, I mainly study the following topics : **Adaptative learning on graph-structured data**, **Fundamental Research on Deep Learning** (Initialization strategy, Regularization method), **Financial Knowledge Graph**.
+My current research interests lies primarily in understanding the blackbox of DNN (Forward process) and the causallity on dataset.
+Revolving on this ultimate goal, I mainly study the following topics : **Causal discovery on graph-structured data and ranking data**, **Fundamental Research on Deep Learning** (Initialization strategy, Regularization method, Understanding with unify a view).

 Currently, I am actively particpiating in a **new** AI community: [MLNLP](https://mp.weixin.qq.com/s/IUjQIVCSKexVKuV_jz5SRg).
 I am also a hoster in AITIME organized by Tsinghua University.
 Welcome to my visit my Chinese blog at [Zhihu](https://www.zhihu.com/people/que-yue-3-77) with more than 1700 followers.